-Perspective | ‘Like throwing oil on a fire’: There’s nothing new about virulent anti-vaxxers.
+Perspective | Like throwing oil on a fire: There’s nothing new about virulent anti-vaxxers

 Bradford did eventually leave Howard, taking a job as an illustrator at the Department of Agriculture.

 He never lost his anti-vaccine zeal.
-In 1945, Bradford testified before the Health Subcommittee of the House District Committee against mandatory rabies inoculations.
+In 1945, Bradford testified before the health subcommittee of the House District Committee against mandatory rabies inoculations.
 He questioned whether rabies actually existed.
 And in any case, Bradford said, rabies was best treated in dogs by keeping them quarantined and administering the proper diet.

 “Compulsory vaccination is as bad as compulsory religion,” he said.